khrissianjoi/CA208/CASE3/OOAnalysisAndDesign/OOAnalysisAndDesign.md

 - ### Interface Segregation Principle (ISP):
     - Clients should not be forced to depened upon interfaces that they do not use.
         - When one class depends upon another, the number of members in the interface is is visible to the dependent class should be minimised.
+    #### Advantages
+    - Class and their dependencies communicate using tightly-focused inferfaces, minimising dependencies on unused members and reducing coupling accordingly
+    - Easier to implement
+    - Improve flexibility and the possbility of reuse.
+    - Robustness increase

     #### Violates ISP
     ```C#